homebaseio/homebase-react/docs/0675|Debugging.md

 Homebase React uses ClojureScript and its corresponding data format EDN internally.
-We then compile all of that to Javascript using the Google Closure Compiler (closure not clojure, I know right) to get as small a bundle as possible.
+We then compile all of that to Javascript using the Google Closure Compiler (closure not clojure) to get as small a bundle as possible.
 Then we provide APIs (react hooks) that accept JSON and do all the conversion to EDN and back again behind the scenes.

-EDN and Clojure provide far more safety and extensibility than JSON and Javascript.
-Clojure being immutable by default and EDN being extensible.
+EDN and Clojure provide far more safety and extensibility than JSON and Javascript; Clojure being immutable by default and EDN being extensible.
 This lets us build and support features that would be unwieldy in JSON and JS.

 However, the tradeoffs are: